headforwards-spd/headforwards-website/src/pages/info-pages/mobbing.md

     isTwoColumns: false
     type: image-copy-component
     title: A win-win for everyone
+    content:
+      - type: markdown
         text: >-
           But once a team tries mobbing, they often find they really enjoy working in such a collaborative way.
 Everyone at Headforwards has a specialist skill – whether it’s front-end development, database coding or web services – and mobbing means that knowledge gets shared.

           It’s a win-win: the client gets great quality software fast, and the devs and testers enjoy working together to create something of real value.
     image: /uploads/smiley-face-doodle.png
   - quote: >-
       There’s a great social side to mobbing – it helps you learn about your